An IPFS webring

 Every site in the webring will have a little footer or indicator somewhere, that says “IPFS Webring”, with a “previous” and a “next” button on them.

-However, this webring is more linear than most― it's more of a webchain― there is to be a clear beginning and end.
+However, this webring is more linear than most — it’s more of a webchain — there is to be a clear beginning and end.

 If you want to join the webring, find the leftmost (most previous) or rightmost (most next) website: this site will have a dead link as previous or right.
 At your “IPFS webring” footer, add their site to your webring accordingly, and them e-mail (or otherwise contact them) to tell them you’ve done this, so they can update their site.
 And then, you wait for someone to contact you, so that you can fill in your dead link. :)